W4NKJ & WD4R at the WX4NHC HF,

 ensure that communications within the community and with the rest of world

 would be uninterrupted even had the storm hit here.
-They provided communications
+They provided

 in grand style during and after Hurricane Andrew, too.